 Same-sex marriages; civil unions.
 Repeals the statutory prohibitions on same-sex marriages and civil unions or other arrangements between persons of the same sex purporting to bestow the privileges and obligations of marriage.
-The prohibition on these relationships contained in Article I, Section 15-A of the Constitution of Virginia is unaffected by this bill.
-02/12/14 House: Left in Courts of Justice Notes: City position; support HB 957 Transportation commission membership; extends effective date of provisions to July 1, 2015.
-Patron: Filler-Corn Summary as passed House:
+01/08/14 House: Referred to Committee for Courts of Justice 01/10/14 House: Assigned Courts sub: Civil 01/20/14 House: Subcommittee recommends laying on the table Notes: City position; support HB 957 Transportation commission membership; Commonwealth Transportation Board's voting rights.
+Patron: Filler-Corn Summary as introduced:

 Transportation commission membership.
 Delays the effective date of House Bill 2152 (2013), to July 1, 2015.
-The bill gives the Chairman of the Commonwealth Transportation Board or his designee equal voting weight on the Virginia Railway Express oversight board.
-The bill also provides that the Chairman of the Commonwealth Transportation Board or his designee shall be included for purposes of constituting a quorum on certain transportation commissions and shall have voting rights equal to the appointees of component governments.
-02/07/14 House: Read third time and passed House BLOCK VOTE (97-Y 0-N) 02/19/14 Senate: Reported from Transportation (14-Y 0-N) Notes: City position: support HB 962 Concealed handgun; carrying in a secured container or compartment in vehicle.
+That bill gives the Chairman of the Commonwealth Transportation Board equal voting weight on the Virginia Railway Express oversight board.
+It also provides that the Chairman of the Commonwealth Transportation Board shall be included for purposes of constituting a quorum on certain transportation commissions and shall have voting rights equal to the appointees of component governments.
+02/07/14 House: Read third time and passed House BLOCK VOTE (97-Y 0-N) Notes: City position: support HB 962 Concealed handgun; carrying in a secured container or compartment in vehicle.
 Patrons: Cline and Fariss Summary as introduced:

 Carrying concealed handgun; secured container or compartment in vehicle.
-Provides that for purposes of the exception to the prohibition against carrying a concealed weapon if it is in a secured container or compartment in a personal, private motor vehicle or vessel, the term "compartment" includes a console, glove compartment, or any other area within or on the vehicle or vessel that possesses the ability to be closed.
+Provides that for purposes of the exception to the prohibition against carrying a concealed weapon in a secured container or compartment in a personal, private motor vehicle or vessel, the term "compartment" includes a console, glove compartment, or any other area within or on the vehicle or vessel that possesses the ability to be closed.
 The bill also provides that the term "secured" does not require that a container or compartment be locked, but merely closed.
-02/17/14 Senate: Passed Senate (27-Y 13-N) 02/19/14 House: Bill text as passed House and Senate (HB962ER) Notes: City position: oppose HB 972 Protective orders; companion animals.
+01/22/14 House: Read third time and passed House (70-Y 27-N) 01/23/14 Senate: Referred to Committee for Courts of Justice Notes: City position: oppose HB 972 Protective orders; companion animals.

-Patrons: Cline, Minchew, Ramadan, Comstock, Hope, Lopez, McClellan, Rust and Watts Summary as passed House: Protective orders; companion animals.
-Provides that a court may include in a protective order provisions granting to the petitioner possession of a companion animal if the petitioner is the owner of the animal.
-02/17/14 Senate: Reported from Courts of Justice with substitute (15-Y 0-N) 02/17/14 Senate: Rereferred to Finance Notes: City position: support HB 973 Traffic light signal photo-monitoring; system for traffic light enforcement.
+Patrons: Cline, Minchew, Comstock, Lopez, McClellan and Rust Summary as introduced: Protective orders; companion animals.
+Provides that a court may include in a protective order provisions granting to the petitioner the care, custody, and control of an animal jointly owned, possessed, or cared for by (i) the petitioner and the respondent or (ii) a child residing in the petitioner's household and the respondent.
+02/03/14 House: Referred to Committee on Appropriations 02/05/14 House: Reported from Appropriations (21-Y 0-N) Notes: City position: support HB 973 Traffic light signal photo-monitoring; system for traffic light enforcement.
 Patrons: Cline, LaRock and Morrissey Summary as introduced: